Take the First Step Towards a Rewarding Career in Massage

 Please fill in the enquiry form and one of our friendly Career Specialists will get back to you as soon as possible.

-A sound understanding of written and spoken English is required, as well as a personal laptop for classroom and at-home learning.
+A sound understanding of written and spoken English is required, as well as a personal laptop with Microsoft Office for classroom and at-home learning.
 If you intend to use the Government’s VET Student Loan (VSL) scheme to fund the course tuition fee, you may be required to complete a Language, Literacy, and Numeracy (LLN) assessment.

 This is delivered through E-Classrooms.
 Complete your online lessons in a supported Q Academy campus.